-5.0 Appraisal
+5. Appraisal

 Appraisal at Shefford Lower School will be a supportive and developmental process designed to ensure that all teachers have or fully develop the skills and access to support they need to carry out their role effectively.
 It will help to ensure that teachers are able to continue to improve their professional practice and to develop as teacher.
 The appraisal period will run for twelve months from September to September for teachers and November to November for the Headteacher.

 Teachers who are employed on a fixed term contract of less than one year will have their performance managed in accordance with the principles underpinning this policy.
 The length of the period will be determined by the duration of their contract and an individual teacher's objectives should take account of the length of contract.
 Teachers who join the school mid-year will have objectives for performance that take into account the length of time for the appraisal process.
+Teachers will receive their appraisal documentation by 31st October and the head teacher will receive their documentation by the 31st December.